Suceava: Kingdom of Romania, communist period, and 21st century history

 Throughout the interwar period, Suceava underwent further infrastructural development within the then enlarged Kingdom of Romania (Regatul României).
 Moreover, from an administrative point of view, it had also briefly belonged to Ținutul Suceava (between 1938 and 1940), one of the 10 lands established during King Carol II's reign.

-In addition, the town had previously had sizable German, Jewish, and Polish ethnic communities which gradually dramatically dwindled throughout both the late 20th century and early 21st century.
-However, they are still present in smaller numbers nowadays and are socially, culturally, and politically active and mostly well integrated through their representative institutions.
+In addition, the town had previously had sizeable German, Jewish, and Polish ethnic communities which gradually dramatically dwindled throughout both the late 20th century and early 21st century.
+With regard to the Jewish population, according to Encyclopaedia Judaica: "The local Jews were persecuted by the Nazi German and Romanian authorities between 1940 and 1941.
+When deported to Transnistria in 1941, they numbered 3,253.
+Only 27 remained in the town."
+The total nunber of Jews deported to Transnistria from Suceava County in October 1941 was 5,942.
+A Romanian official document from 1946 suggests that most Jews in Suceava County survived the Holocaust.
+The broader context is that 70% or more than 70% of the southern Bukovinian Jews deported to Transnistria survived the ordeal.
+However, various ethnic groups are still present in smaller numbers nowadays and are socially, culturally, and politically active and mostly well integrated through their representative institutions.

-Subsequently, from the 1950s onwards (concomitantly with the rise of communism in Romania), Suceava was heavily industrialized and a significant series of historical buildings from its historical centre (including the entire Franz Josef Straße) were demolished in order for Plattenbau-like blocks of flats to be constructed at the orders of the former Communist officials.
+Subsequently, from the 1950s onwards (concomitantly with the rise of communism in Romania), Suceava was heavily industrialized and a significant series of historical buildings from its historical centre (including the entire Franz Josef Straße) were demolished in order for Plattenbau-like blocks of flats to be constructed at the orders of the former communist officials.

-After the 1989 Romanian Revolution, the town had increasingly lost both a significant amount of its population and its former industry which was forged mainly during Communism.
+After the 1989 Romanian Revolution, the town had increasingly lost both a significant amount of its population and its former industry which was forged mainly during communism.
 Therefore, its local economy entered a period of decline for many years.
 However, during the early 21st century, Suceava's population raised, also in part due to the incorporation of several nearby communes in the main town as well as to sparse local economic development which occurred during the late 2010s and early 2020s which attracted new inhabitants from the neighbouring rural areas of Suceava County.

 During spring 2020, shortly after the COVID-19 pandemic in Romania began, Suceava was placed under lockdown due to its high rate of infection.
 The following year, the roof of the Administrative Palace (local landmark) was severely damaged by fire.
 In March 2022, the government of Romania approved a restoration/rehabilitation plan for the entire building.

 The 2022 Romanian census (which could have normally occurred in 2021 but was postponed due to the COVID-19 pandemic) remains to report the total current population living in Suceava as of early 2022.
 The data for this census will be later on reported by the Romanian authorities at the end of 2023.